 “Ramadan in Syria had a special taste,” she says as she rewinds the clock nearly a decade to her life in Qamishili, Syria.
 She remembers breaking the fast each night, surrounded by family, relatives and friends.

 “Here in Iraq, I am a stranger.
 I am all alone… Ramadan without family has no taste”.

 As her family waits to return home, Ibtisam has set up a small shop in the main market of Baziyan district, Sulemanyiah, with the help of IOM Iraq, where she earns a living that sustains her family of five.

-The International Organization for Migration provides life-saving assistance to millions of migrants, refugees and internally displaced persons globally.
-Our teams in Yemen, Bangladesh, and Iraq, and countless more around the world, will be helping displaced families celebrate Ramadan with dignity this year.
+IOM provides life-saving assistance to millions of migrants, refugees and internally displaced persons globally.
+IOM teams in Yemen, Bangladesh, and Iraq, and countless more around the world, will be helping displaced families celebrate Ramadan with dignity this year.
 Ramadan Karim.

 Help us help more: donate today.